gitReiko/moodle-public-need-to-check/README.md

 Plugin can only work with assign, quiz and forum.

-Depending on the role of user, there are three main use cases:
+Depending on the role of user, there are three main usage scenario:
 - site administrator or global manager sees (controls) all works that needs to be checked by other teachers;
 - local manager sees (controls) works of other teachers in his area of responsibility.
 Area of responsibility is determined by the role of the manager in any courses;
 - teacher sees works that he needs to check.

-Users with both supervisor and teacher functions use a combined use case.
+Users with both supervisor and teacher functions use a combined usage scenario.

 *Technical information.
 In fact, plugin works with archetypes, not roles.
 Uses three archetypes: manager, editing teacher and teacher.*